Alvaro07/trollelo/README.md

 ### An application similar to Trello Atlassian.

-Developed with React + Redux + Firebase + Firestore.
+Developed with React + Redux + Firebase.

 --